riga/law/examples/workflow_parameters/README.md

 `option_a` and `option_b` are `law.WorkflowParameter`s that can optionally define a `cls` (or `inst`) of a other parameter object that is used for parameter parsing and serialization (as always).

 The second change is that `create_branch_map` is now a `@classmethod` and receives all task parameters in a dictionary *params*.
-This is necessary since, internally, the automatic lookup of branches based on the values of workflow parameters must happen before the task is actually instantiated.
+This is necessary since the automatic lookup of branches based on the values of workflow parameters, internally, must happen before the task is actually instantiated.

 As a result, parameters can be defined verbosely on the command line, translate to branch values, and configure which branches are run by the workflow: